Catch Me If You Can Describe Me: Open-Vocabulary Camouflaged Instance Segmentation with Diffusion

-Fig.~\ref{fig:camo_pipeline} illustrates the pipeline of our method.
+\Cref{fig:camo_pipeline} illustrates the pipeline of our method.
 At an abstract level, our method takes an image and a text prompt about target objects as inputs and produces instance masks with object categories for the target objects as outputs.

-The input image is first passed to the SD model, which is pre-trained and frozen, to extract latent features.
-The input image is also fed to the pre-trained and frozen CLIP model to calculate its implicit caption embedding.
+The input image is first passed to the SD model~\citep{rombach2022high}, which is pre-trained and frozen (no training), to extract latent features.
+The input image is also fed to the pre-trained and frozen CLIP model~\citep{CLIP} to calculate its implicit caption embedding.
 The caption embedding is inserted into the SD model at various scales (layers) and fused with the SD model's last layer to form image-guided features.
 We call these features ``image-guided features'' though they somewhat include textual information.
-This is because the textual features from the implicit caption embedding are driven by the input image.
+This is because the input image drives the textual features from the implicit caption embedding.
 The image-guided features, coupled with annotated training masks, serve as inputs to train a mask generator capable of producing instance masks for all potential categories within the input image.
 The instance masks are then used to locate object-relevant features in a mask-out manner.
 This step results in mask embeddings (i.e., features extracted within masked regions).

-The input text prompt is concurrently processed by the CLIP, independently of the input image, and its corresponding text embeddings are calculated.
+The input text prompt is concurrently processed by the CLIP~\citep{CLIP}, independently of the input image, and its corresponding text embeddings are calculated.
 These text embeddings are transferable to visual features yet extracted from the textual input, hence considered as ``text-guided features''.
 The text embeddings (text-guided features) and mask embeddings (image-guided features) are aggregated by a textual-visual aggregation module, which aims to emphasise the learnt features towards foreground objects defined in the input text prompt.
 This module results in a textual-visual representation for the input image and text prompt.

-Next, the textual-visual representation is normalised regarding to the instance masks segmented by the mask generator, and finally classified by a mask classifier into object categories.
+Next, the textual-visual representation is normalised regarding the instance masks segmented by the mask generator and finally classified by a mask classifier into object categories.